 - (A) Transfer With Change in Ownership of Host Property.
 A CPG for a net-metering system is deemed to be automatically transferred when the property hosting a net-metering system is sold or legal title is otherwise conveyed to a new owner.
-The new owner may continue operating the net-metering system provided that: - (1) the new owner agrees to operate and maintain the net-metering system seeking to transfer a net-metering CPG separately from a change in ownership of the property hosting the net-metering system must obtain Board approval prior to transferring a CPG.
-To obtain Board approval of a proposed transfer, the current CPG holder and proposed CPG holder must complete and file a form developed for this purpose.

-Rule 5.100; and - within 30 days after acquiring ownership of the system, the new owner completes and files an official transfer form with the Board, the Department of Public Service, the Agency of Natural Resources (except for roof-mounted systems), and the electric company. - (B) Transfer Separate from Change in Ownership of Host Property.
-CPG holders
+The new owner may continue operating the net-metering system provided that: - (1) the new owner agrees to operate and maintain the net-metering system according to all terms and conditions of the CPG and complies with this Rule 5.100; and - (2) within 30 days after acquiring ownership of the system, the new owner of a ground-mounted system completes and files an official transfer form with the Board, the Department of Public Service, the Agency of Natural Resources and the electric company, or within 30 days after acquiring ownership of the system, the new owner of a roof-mounted system completes and files an official transfer form with the Board, the